 \subsection{Ionization potential and excitation energy}

-In Table \ref{IP}, we present and discuss the ionization potential and excitation energy for Yb and No. The data from experiments and other theoretical calculations are also provided for comparison.
-IP and excitation energy are crucial parameters and serve as descriptors for the accuracy of the many-body wavefunction.
+In Table \ref{IP}, we present and discuss the ionization potential and excitation energy for No. The data from experiments and other theoretical calculations are also provided for comparison.
+IP and excitation energies are crucial parameters and serve as descriptors for the accuracy of the many-body wavefunctions.
 We treated Yb and No as {\em two} valence-electron systems, for which IP can be calculated using the difference of {\em two}- and {\em one}-electron removal energies, as